FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/attributes/column_naming_convention.md

       - Common: `_`, `.`, `/`
       - Uncommon: `-`, `:`. `~`, `+`, `$`, `#`
     - BEST: **Underscore** (`_`).
-  - Identifying string (vendor-specific vs. constant vs. none):
+  - **Identifying string (FOCUS vs. provider-specific vs. constant vs. none):**
+    - A FOCUS prefix allows providers to add FOCUS columns to existing datasets without breaking anyone, which could make adoption simpler
+      - Examples: `FOCUS_`, `focus_`, `f_`
+      - This would double the size of the dataset as new columns are added.
+      - It's unlikely that any provider will add FOCUS columns to an existing datasets without an explicit opt-in, which means we likely wouldn't see the benefit of this approach since practitioners still need to opt-in and change their reporting.
+      - This makes the spec feel like it's a supplemental thing, rather than the primary thing that should be used.
+      - Practitioners will need to explicitly switch to the new columns anyway, so the value of augmenting existing provider-specific datasets provides little to no value.
+      - In general, this isn't approach any other open specification tasks for its primary dataset.
+      - Prefixing custom columns establishes FOCUS as _the_ schema and custom columns as the exceptional thing that should be caveated.
-    - A vendor ID would require every vendor to have new columns, which would bloat the column count of a consolidated dataset.
+    - A provider ID would require every provider to have new columns, which would bloat the column count of a consolidated dataset.
       - Examples: `ali_`, `aws_`, `gcp_`, `ibm_`, `ms_`, `oci_`, `tencent_`, `vmw_`
     - A constant string would allow providers to reuse column names, but would make column names longer.
 This might also look like a FOCUS column if capitalized in the same way.
       - Examples: `Custom_`, `External_`, `Provider_`, `Vendor_`